goyalpike/Flower_Clustering_and_Classification/README.md

 By following [a PyTorch tutorial](https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html), the VGG16 network is fine-tuned using PyTorch and all necessary steps are implemented from skretch.

 ## [Classification implementation using Fastai](Flower_Classification_Fastai.ipynb)
 The [Fastai library](https://docs.fast.ai/) is used to fine the VGG16 network.
 Fatsai is a high-level API for PyTorch.
-It has some nice features included such as a fancy image augumentation.
+It has some nice features such as a fancy image augumentation.